Donzell Young

-Donzell Young (March 31, 1939 - July 16, 2006) was an American football coach and college athletics administrator.
-He seed two stints as the head football coach at the University of Arkansas at Pine Bluff, from 1973 to 1975 and again from 1984 to 1986, compiling a record of 10–45–2.
+Donzell Young (March 31, 1939 – July 16, 2006) was an American football coach and college athletics administrator.
+He served two stints as the head football coach at the University of Arkansas at Pine Bluff, from 1973 to 1975 and again from 1984 to 1986, compiling a record of 10–45–2.

+Young went to Arkansas–Pine Bluff as an assistant coach in 1971.
+He was fired after the 1975 season in which Golden Lions finished with a record of 0–11.
+Young then became an assistant football coach at Pine Bluff High School, and was promoted to head football coach in 1980 after four years as an assistant.
+He led his teams there to a record of 29–12–4 in four season as head coach before returning to Pine Bluff in 1984 as head football coach and athletic director.